nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 Remember when we passed the addUser prop in RegisterUser component?
 This where the addUser method is going to be implemented.
 So in this case the App.js is using a callback function to receive a prop that has being passed from the child-component.

-* **Users two props**  - Passing users state to the Users component using the users prop.
+* **Users two props**  - Passing users state to the child Users component using the users property.
 RemoverUser prop using a call back mechanism to received prop from a child component.

 ### 2a iv Users
-Created Users component in the components root folder with the following code.
+Now create a Users component in the components root folder with the following code.

 ```js
 import React, {Component} from 'react';